clarkt3/llm-prompts/README.md

     # response: The result of multiplying 6 by 10 is 60

         # there is some text in the response we don't want

+    # one shot prompt:

+    '''
+    multiply 6 by 10

+    use the following format as an example:

+    Multiple 6 by 10: 40
+    '''

+    # GPT-4 Response

+    '''
+    Multiply 6 by 10: 60
+    '''

 ```
 ## Day X  of 25 | Day, Mon XX, 2024
 ### Section X: Section Title